daveyk00/THM/Cyborg/Cyborg.md

 Once in the /mnt/borg folder we see a home directory for alex We have a rabbit hole on the Desktop, however in the Documents folder we see what might be a password `alex:S3cretP@s3`

-Connect via SSH with the credentals
+Connect via SSH with the credentials

 `cat user.txt`